tmtsoftware/csw-c/RELEASING.md

 # Releasing

-* Check/update the CSW version in test/testSupport/project/Libs.scala and tests/runTest.sh.
+* Check/update the CSW version in test/testSupport/project/Libs.scala and test/runTest.sh.

-* Run "make test" in top level dir
+* Run "make test" in top level dir.
-  (This starts a scala based backend and compares results with the python version).
+  (This assumes csw-services.sh is in the path and starts a scala based backend and compares results with the C version.)

-* Run "make doc" in top level dir and check in the generated HTML docs (Note: Requires that pdoc3 is installed: To install, run: `pip3 install pdoc3`).

-* Optional: Run "make release" in top level dir
-  (Note: Requires username/password for pypi.org).

 * Make GitHub release